Savanna: Ecology

-The savannas of tropical America comprises broadleaved trees such as Curatella, Byrsonima, and Bowdichia, with grasses such as Leersia and Paspalum.
-Bean relative Prosopis is common in the Argentinian savannahs.
+The savannas of tropical America comprise broadleaved trees such as Curatella, Byrsonima, and Bowdichia, with grasses such as Leersia and Paspalum.
+Bean relative Prosopis is common in the Argentinian savannas.
 In the East African savannas, Acacia, Combretum, baobabs, Borassus, and Euphorbia are a common vegetation genera.
 Drier savannas there feature spiny shrubs and grasses, such as Andropogon, Hyparrhenia, and Themeda.
 Wetter savannas include Brachystegia trees and Pennisetum purpureum, and elephant grass type.
-West African savanna trees consist of Anogeissus, Combretum, and Strychnos.
+West African savanna trees include Anogeissus, Combretum, and Strychnos.
 Indian savannas are mostly cleared, but the reserved ones feature Acacia, Mimosa, and Zizyphus over a grass cover comprising Sehima and Dichanthium.
-The Australian savannah is abundant with sclerophyllous evergreen vegetation, which include the eucalyptus, and as well as Acacia, Bauhinia, Pandanus with grasses such as Heteropogon and kangaroo grass (Themeda).
+The Australian savanna is abundant with sclerophyllous evergreen vegetation, which include the eucalyptus, as well as Acacia, Bauhinia, Pandanus with grasses such as Heteropogon and kangaroo grass (Themeda).

 Animals in the African savanna generally include the giraffe, elephant, buffalo, zebra, gnu, hippopotamus, rhinoceros, and antelope, where they rely on grass and/or tree foliage to survive.
-In the Australian savannah, mammals in the family Macropodidae predominate, such as kangaroos and wallabies, though cattle, horses, camels, donkeys and the Asian water buffalo, among others, have been introduced by humans.
+In the Australian savanna, mammals in the family Macropodidae predominate, such as kangaroos and wallabies, though cattle, horses, camels, donkeys and the Asian water buffalo, among others, have been introduced by humans.